The Importance of Praying for Our Spouse

-You are your family
+We are our family

 Ask God for safety during travel, the spirit to guide in making decisions, the wisdom to use money wisely, and the courage to stand up for beliefs.
 Pray for protection from the evils and temptations of the world.
-Pray for those who work with your spouse, that they will see the good that is done.
+Pray for those who work with our spouse, that they will see the good that is done.
 Pray that their hearts will be softened when difficult things happen.